expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 ### `Facebook.initializeAsync(options: FacebookInitializationOptions): Promise<void>`

 Calling this method ensures that the SDK is initialized.
-You have to call this method before calling any method that uses the FBSDK (ex: `logInWithReadPermissionsAsync`, `logOutAsync`) to ensure that Facebook support is initialized properly.
+You have to call this method before calling any method that uses the Facebook SDK (ex: `logInWithReadPermissionsAsync`, `logOutAsync`) to ensure that Facebook support is initialized properly.

-- On native platforms you can optional provide an `appId` argument.
+- On Android and iOS you can optionally provide an `appId` argument.
-  - If you don't provide it, Facebook SDK will try to use `appId` from native app resources (which in standalone apps you would define in `app.json`, in Expo client are unavailable and in bare you configure yourself according to Facebook setup documentation for [iOS][d-fbsdk-ios-config] and [Android][d-fbsdk-android-manifest]]).
-If it fails to find one, the promise will be rejected.
+  - If you don't provide it, the Facebook SDK will try to use `appId` from native app resources (which in standalone apps you define in `app.json`, in the app store development clients is unavailable, and in bare apps you configure yourself according to the Facebook setup documentation for [iOS][d-fbsdk-ios-config] and [Android][d-fbsdk-android-manifest]]).
+If the Facebook SDK fails to find a value for `appId`, the returned promise will be rejected.
   - The same resolution mechanism works for `appName`.
 - If you provide an explicit `appId`, it will override any other source.